 - Changing phone service providers?

 These were all circumstances we didn’t handle well in terms of budgeting for them, or sticking to the budget.
-Despite the challenges, however, we managed to stay out of debt and didn’t need to dip into our savings for monthly expenses in 2016.
+Despite the challenges, however, we managed to stay out of debt and didn’t need to dip into our savings for monthly expenses.

 Helpful Budgeting Tools